 - 3-5 is medium

 - 9-10 is very stiff

-Essentially they are saying the same thing but with different terms so it pays to double check the scale that the retailer or manufacturer is using before deciding.
+Essentially they are saying the same thing but with different terms (and different number ranges) so it pays to double check the scale that the retailer or manufacturer is using before deciding.

 For example one retailer may use the second scale above and rate the board as medium and in reality it has a flex of 3 out of 10 - that same board would be rated as medium-to-soft on the other rating - so make sure you know the scales being used.

 All the reviews and discussions surrounding flex on this website use the first scale above, unless otherwise mentioned.
 And I try to give both a word flex rating and a number rating so it is more clear as to the actual flex of the board.

 O.k. that’s all well and good but which flex is better?
 This, of course, depends on a number of factors including style, ability and bodyweight.